Garfield: A Tail of Two Kitties

-Garfield: A Tail of Two Kitties (released in some countries as Garfield 2) is a 2006 live-action animated adventure comedy film directed by Tim Hill and written by Joel Cohen and Alec Sokolow.
-It is the sequel to Garfield: The Movie (2004), and stars Breckin Meyer, Jennifer Love Hewitt, and Bill Murray reprising their respective roles as Jon Arbuckle, Dr. Liz Wilson, and the voice of Garfield.
-New cast members include Billy Connolly, Ian Abercrombie, Roger Rees, Lucy Davis and Oliver Muirhead in live-action roles and Tim Curry, Bob Hoskins, Rhys Ifans, Vinnie Jones, Joe Pasquale, Richard E. Grant, and Jane Leeves as the voices of the film's new animal characters.
-In the film, Garfield, Odie, Liz and Jon travel to the United Kingdom, where Prince, another cat that looks exactly like Garfield, is ruling over a castle after the death of his owner.
-His reign is soon jeopardized by an evil aristocrat, who plans to remodel the castle into condominiums, destroy the estate, and get rid of Prince.
-The story is loosely inspired by Mark Twain's novel The Prince and the Pauper, while its title is a parody of Charles Dickens' A Tale of Two Cities.
+Garfield: A Tail of Two Kitties (also released as Garfield 2 in some countries) is a 2006 comedy film directed by Tim Hill and written by Joel Cohen and Alec Sokolow.
+A sequel to Garfield: The Movie, it stars Breckin Meyer, Jennifer Love Hewitt and Bill Murray reprising their respective roles as Jon Arbuckle, Dr. Liz Wilson and the voice of Garfield, with Billy Connolly, Ian Abercrombie, Roger Rees, Lucy Davis and Oliver Muirhead in live-action roles and Tim Curry, Bob Hoskins, Rhys Ifans, Vinnie Jones, Joe Pasquale, Richard E. Grant and Jane Leeves in voice roles.
+The plot, loosely inspired by Mark Twain's novel The Prince and the Pauper, follows Garfield, who, after following Jon and Liz to the United Kingdom with Odie, inadvertently swaps places with a royal cat named Prince, who physically resembles Garfield and is set to inherit his late owner's castle, with the two becoming intertwined in the schemes of the nephew of Prince's owner.

 Garfield: A Tail of Two Kitties was released by 20th Century Fox in the United States on June 16, 2006, and the United Kingdom on July 21.
 The film received mostly negative reviews from critics, and earned $143 million against a budget of $60 million.

 Plot

-Two years after the events of the first film, Jon Arbuckle plans to propose to his girlfriend, veterinarian Elizabeth "Liz" Wilson, who is going on a business trip to London.
+Two years after the arrest of Happy Chapman (Note: As depicted in Garfield: The Movie (2004)), Jon Arbuckle plans to propose to his girlfriend, veterinarian Elizabeth "Liz" Wilson, who is going on a business trip to London.
 Jon follows Liz to the United Kingdom as a surprise; after escaping from a kennel, Jon's pets, Garfield and Odie, sneak into Jon's luggage and join him on the trip.
 Garfield and Odie break out of Jon's hotel room due to boredom and subsequently get lost on the streets of London.

-Meanwhile, at Carlyle Castle in the English countryside, the late Lady Eleanor Carlyle's will is read by the solicitors, Mr. Hobbs, Mr. Greene and Mrs. Whitney.
-She bequeaths Carlyle Castle to Prince XII, her beloved cat who lives a pampered life of luxury, and who looks exactly like Garfield.
-This infuriates the Lady's maniacal, selfish nephew, Lord Manfred Dargis, who will now only inherit the grand estate once Prince dies.
+Meanwhile, at Carlyle Castle in the English countryside, the late Lady Eleanor Carlyle's will is read by the solicitors.
+She bequeaths Carlyle Castle to Prince XII, her beloved cat who looks exactly like Garfield.
+This infuriates the Lady's selfish nephew, Lord Manfred Dargis, who will now only inherit the grand estate once Prince dies.
 Dargis traps Prince in a picnic basket and throws him into the river.
 Jon finds Prince climbing out of a drain and takes him to the hotel after mistaking him for Garfield, while Prince's butler, Smithee, finds Garfield in the street and takes him to Carlyle Castle after mistaking him for Prince.